-8. UNSPEND FUNDS / ROLL OVER OF BUDGET
+8. UNSPENT FUNDS / ROLL OVER OF BUDGET

-- (a) The appropriation of funds in an Annual or Adjustment Budget will lapse to the extent that they are unspent by the end of the relevant budget year, but expect for funds relating to Capital Expenditure - (b) Only unspent grant (if the conditions for such grant funding allows that) or loan funded Capital Budget may be rolled over to the next Budget year. - (c) Conditions of the Grant Fund shall be taken into account in applying for such roll over of funds - (d) Application for roll-over of funds shall be forwarded to the Budget Office by April each year to be included in next year's Budget for adoption by Council in May. - (e) The roll-over of all unspent conditional grants will be subjected to approval by National Treasury. - (f) Adjustments to the rolled over budget shall be done during the Budget Adjustment in the new Financial Year after taking into account expenditure up to the end of the previous Financial year. - (g) No funding for projects funded from the Capital Replacement Reserve shall be rolled over to the next Budget Year except in cases where a commitment has been made 90 days (31 March each Year) prior the end of that particular Financial year. - (h) No unspent Operating budget shall be rolled over to the next Budget Year.
+- (a) The appropriation of funds in an Annual or Adjustment Budget will lapse to the extent that they are unspent by the end of the relevant budget year, but expect for funds relating to Capital Expenditure - (b) Only unspent grant (if the conditions for such grant funding allows that) or loan funded Capital Budget may be rolled over to the next Budget year. - (c) Both internal funded and conditional grants unspent grants will be presented before council on the 25 August each year however only the internal funded projects will be loaded into the financial system. - (d) Uploading of the conditional grants projects into the financial system will be actioned after the outcome of the application from National Treasury for the conditional grants and report to council during the next adjustments budget by 28 February each year. - (e) The roll-over of all unspent conditional grants will be subjected to approval by National Treasury around October / November each year See circular 91 for the criteria for the rollover of conditional grants to be followed. - (f) No funding for projects funded from the Capital Replacement Reserve shall be rolled over to the next Budget Year except in cases where a commitment has been made 90 days (31 March each Year) prior the end of that particular Financial year.